 “Lord, it is good that we are here.”
 Matthew 17-1-9.

-Once again in the gospel, we come to this scene on a mountaintop to witness to a luminous Jesus in the company of Moses and Elijah.
+In the gospel, we come to this scene on a mountaintop and witness to a luminous Jesus in the company of Moses and Elijah.

-But if we look carefully enough into the everyday lives of people, like today’s gospel, a dramatic new light could have an important and lasting effect on us.
+But if we look carefully enough into the everyday lives of people, like today’s gospel, a dramatic new light could have a significant and lasting effect on us.

 Recently, I was in a conversation with a friend of mine who happened to mention that a friend — had just undergone a successful heart transplant.

-In this case, this middle age person was given the heart donation of an eighteen-year-old, so restoring the older person to a full and vigorous life – something of a re-birth or miracle.
+In this case, this middle-aged person was given the heart donation of an eighteen-year-old, so restoring the older person to a full and vigorous life – something of a rebirth or miracle.